shashankaz/Pensieve/README.md

 ## Usage

 1. **Register or Sign In**: Create a new account or sign in using your email/password or Google account.
-2. **Create a Post**: Navigate to the "Create" page to compose a new blog post using the rich text editor or generate content using the Gemini AI.
+2. **Create a Post**: Navigate to the "Create" page to compose a new blog post using the rich text editor, generate content using the Gemini AI, and upload a header image.
 3. **View Posts**: Browse all posts on the feed or view individual posts.
 4. **Edit/Delete Posts**: Edit or delete your own posts from your profile.
 5. **Edit Profile**: Update your profile information.